 It is generally advised to be up to date with your vaccines (Hepatitis A&B, tetano and polio).
 The yellow fever vaccine is recommended for some regions and to access some national parks.

 Depending on your country of origin or your destination after Colombia, some vaccinations can be required.
 Terra Colombia is not a substitute for local authorities.

 Please see our COVID-19 Travel pages for up to date information.

 Be careful, not all the international airline companies have the same luggage allowance policy (make sure to check on your flight ticket).
 If possible, de not carry heavy luggage: two small suitcases or strong bags fit better in a bus or a private car than one big suitcase.

 In Colombia, for the domestic flights, the luggage allowance is of 20kg per person + 10kg cabin luggage.
-If you have some excess kilos, show your international flight ticket that includes a bigger allowance, it should work.
+If you have excess weight, show your international flight ticket that may include a larger weight allowance.
 Generally Colombians are very courteous and understanding with foreigners.

-Upon your trip confirmation, we can send you upon request a list of equipments to prepare.
+Upon your trip confirmation, we can send you upon request a list of equipment to prepare.

 1 USD = 3,500 COP